Optimum basis of finite convex geometry: Introduction

 In this paper we address the following question: \emph{ if a convex geometry is given by a set of implications $\Sigma$, is it possible to find its optimum basis $\Sigma_O$ in time polynomially dependable on $s(\Sigma)$?}

-D.~Maier \cite{Mai} showed that the problem of finding the optimum basis is NP-complete, thus, the question above most likely is answered in negative.
+D.~Maier \cite{Mai} showed that the problem of finding the optimum basis for the \emph{general closure system}, defined by a set of implications, is NP-complete, thus, the question above most likely is answered in negative.
 On the other hand, some special classes of closure systems may have tractable optimum bases.
-These are, for example, closure systems with the modular closure lattices, as shown by M. Wild \cite{W00}, or quasi-acyclic closure systems, as shown by P. L. Hammer and A. Kogan \cite{HK}.
-Note that the latter paper deals with Horn boolean functions and their optimal CNF-representation, and there are several varitions of optimization parameters.
-This is further discussed in \cite{AN12}.
+These are, for example, closure systems with the modular closure lattices, as shown by M.~Wild \cite{W00}, or quasi-acyclic closure systems, as shown by P. L.~Hammer and A.~Kogan \cite{HK}.
+Note that the latter paper deals with Horn boolean functions and their optimal CNF-representation, and there are several variations of optimization parameters.
+This is further discussed in K.~Adaricheva and J.B.~Nation \cite{AN12}.

-In this paper we demonstrate three important sub-classes of convex geometries where the tractable optimum basis exists: one is the class of geometries satisfying the $n$-Carousel property, the other is presented by order convex subsets of posets, and the last is convex geometries without $D$-cycles.
-If the first class includes all \emph{affine} convex geometries, the last one is the generalization of \emph{acyclic} closure systems of P.L.
-Hammer and A. Kogan \cite{HK}, $G$-\emph{geometries} of M. Wild \cite{W94} and (dual) supersolvable anti-matroids of D.~Armstrong \cite{Arm09}.
-We show that a convex geometry without $D$-cycles has the tractable optimum basis, which is exactly $\Sigma_{EOF}$-basis defined in \cite{AN12}.
+In this paper we demonstrate three important sub-classes of convex geometries where the tractable optimum basis exists: the class of geometries satisfying the $n$-Carousel property, order convex subsets of posets and convex geometries without $D$-cycles.
+If the first class includes all \emph{affine} convex geometries, the third one is the generalization of \emph{acyclic} closure systems of \cite{HK}, $G$-\emph{geometries} of M. Wild \cite{W94} and (dual) supersolvable anti-matroids of D.~Armstrong \cite{Arm09}.
+We show that a convex geometry without $D$-cycles has the tractable optimum basis, which is exactly basis $\Sigma_{FOE}$ defined in \cite{AN12}.
 We note that all three classes differ from another tractable class, $\emph{component-quadratic}$ closure systems, that generalize quasi-acyclic closure systems, see E. Boros et al \cite{BCKK}.